-At the beginning of Fall Quarter, each team must hold a progress review meeting.
-The purpose of the meeting is to report the team's progress to its faculty advisors, external advisors (faculty), and Innovation Program Committee members and to obtain feedback, as the team plans its final research experiments, including any plans for developing a Minimum Viable Product (MVP).
+Towards the beginning of Fall Quarter, each team must hold a progress review meeting.
+The purpose of the meeting is to report the team's progress to its faculty advisors, external advisors and Innovation Program Committee members and to obtain feedback, as the team plans its final research experiments including any plans for developing a Minimum Viable Product (MVP).

-The Spring Quarter progress review meeting should cover the following:
+The Fall Quarter progress review meeting should cover the following:

 - a.
-Review of project objectives

-- b.
-Environmental problem

-- c.
-Current business model

-- d.
-Research plan, including MVP development (small-scale prototype or pilot)
+Review of project objectives - b.
+Environmental problem - c.
+Current business model - d.
+Research plan, including MVP development (small-scale prototype or pilot) - e.
+Status of environmental impact literature review - f.

-- e.
 Timeline for remaining tasks and deliverables

 Students must coordinate with their faculty advisors regarding the date, participants, and agenda for the fall progress review meeting.
-Once a date has been selected, students must schedule a meeting and invite the Innovation Program Committee and their external advisors (faculty).
+Once a date has been selected, students must schedule a meeting and invite the Innovation Program Committee and their external advisors.
 Students should contact the Innovation Program Committee members and external advisors at least 2 weeks before the fall progress review meeting.
-Students should provide all participants with a meeting agenda and any supporting materials.
+Students should provide all participants with a meeting agenda and any supporting materials at least 1 week in advance.